FantasyFootballAnalytics/ffanalytics/README.md

 * For weekly data: CBS, ESPN, FantasyPros, FantasySharks, FFToday, FleaFlicker, NumberFire, FantasyFootballNerd, NFL

-While the scrape functions allows the user to specify season and week, scraping historical periods will not be successful.
+Although the scrape functions allows the user to specify season and week, scraping historical periods will not be successful.

-Projection sources are defined as `R6` classes and the `projection_sources` object is a list containing the projection sources defined in the pacakge.
-Review the `source_classes.R` file to see how these classes are defined and the `source_configs.R` file in the `data-raw` directory has all the individual sources defined and running that script will re-create the `projections_sources` object for the package

 ## Scraping data
 The main function for scraping data is `scrape_data`.
 This function will pull data